-The boiler input must be adjusted for both maximum and minimum input values which are listed on the boiler nameplate.
-First adjust the maximum input rating using the method described in Lighting Instructions in the Boiler Manual.
+The boiler input must be adjusted for both maximum and minimum input values which are listed on the boiler nameplate on the boiler.
+First adjust the maximum input rating using the method described in the Lighting Instructions in the Boiler Manual.
 Refer to the following information for the adjustment of the minimum input.
-To determine the adjustment which firing rate system is used, see the boiler Equipment List and Wiring Diagram.
+To determine which firing rate system is used, see the boiler Equipment List and Wiring Diagram.